Atypical hyperplasia of the breast

-- Atypical ductal hyperplasia causes abnormal cells that appear similar to the cells of the breast ducts.
+- Atypical ductal hyperplasia describes abnormal cells within the breast ducts.

-- Atypical lobular hyperplasia causes abnormal cells that appear similar to the cells of the breast lobules.
+- Atypical lobular hyperplasia describes abnormal cells within the breast lobules.

-Atypical hyperplasia is thought to be part of the complex transition of cells that may evolve into breast cancer.
+Atypical hyperplasia is thought to be part of the complex transition of cells that may accumulate and evolve into breast cancer.
 The progression to breast cancer typically involves:

 - Hyperplasia.
 The process begins when normal cell development and growth become disrupted, causing an overproduction of normal-looking cells (hyperplasia).

 - Noninvasive (in situ) cancer.
-The abnormal cells continue to progress in appearance and multiply, evolving into in situ cancer, in which cancer cells remain confined to the area where they start growing.
+The abnormal cells continue to progress in appearance and multiply, evolving into in situ cancer, in which cancer cells remain confined to milk ducts.

-- At 5 years after diagnosis, about 7 percent of women with atypical hyperplasia may develop breast cancer.
+- At 5 years after diagnosis, about 7% of women with atypical hyperplasia may develop breast cancer.
 Put another way, for every 100 women diagnosed with atypical hyperplasia, 7 can be expected to develop breast cancer five years after diagnosis.
 And 93 will not be diagnosed with breast cancer.

-- At 10 years after diagnosis, about 13 percent of women with atypical hyperplasia may develop breast cancer.
+- At 10 years after diagnosis, about 13% of women with atypical hyperplasia may develop breast cancer.
 That means for every 100 women diagnosed with atypical hyperplasia, 13 can be expetected to develop breast cancer 10 years after diagnosis.
 And 87 will not develop breast cancer.

-- At 25 years after diagnosis, about 30 percent of women with atypical hyperplasia may develop breast cancer.
+- At 25 years after diagnosis, about 30% of women with atypical hyperplasia may develop breast cancer.
 Put another way, for every 100 women diagnosed with atypical hyperplasia, 30 can be expected to develop breast cancer 25 years after diagnosis.
 And 70 will not develop breast cancer.

 Discuss your risk of breast cancer with your doctor.
 Understanding your risk can help you make decisions about breast cancer screening and risk-reducing medications.